anoma/whitepaper/whitepaper.md

 	- An intent is ephemeral data containing information about preferences
 - Intent gossip layer
 	- Virtual network overlay for intents
+	- Could also be used for other data applications wish to locally broadcast?
+	-
 - Solver
 	- Role attempting to combine intents by searching the space of transactions and states
 - Transaction